OctopusDeploy/People/Software-Engineering/Levels-Bands-And-Performance-Reviews.md

-## Deriving an overall rating (Maturing, Performing, Exceeding)

-We use Maturing, Performing, or Exceeding bands within each level to help us ensure that:
+## Levels, Bands, and Performance Reviews

+Our career and compensation philosophy are carefully designed to help everyone at Octopus do the best work of their life and feel a genuine sense of progression while we work together.
+If you haven't already, jump across and learn the fundamentals of our career and compensation philosophy in our [handbook](https://handbook.octopus.com/life-octopus/career).

+Summarising, we want to ensure that:
-- Our salaries pass the [printer test](https://handbook.octopus.com/life-octopus/career#compensation-philosophy)
+- Our salaries pass the "printer test" (same job, same pay)
 - We support both "superstars" seeking a steep growth trajectory and "rockstars" seeking a shallower growth trajectory
-- We have role titles that set clear expectations between individuals across Octopus
+- We have roles and levels that set clear expectations between individuals across Octopus

+Octopus People (this repository) is a core building block we use to help people navigate their career at Octopus and one area that deserves a bit more explanation is job levels and bands and how we use performance reviews at Octopus.

 In short:
 - **Level** (i.e. L1-5) is used to set the person's role title (e.g. Junior Software Engineer, Senior Software Engineer), to broadcast expectations and reinforce archetypes, to the person, across Octopus and beyond.
-- **Band** (i.e. Maturing/Performing/Exceeding) is used to reflect value contributed within that level, and thereby help us pass the printer test.
+- **Band** (i.e. Maturing/Performing/Exceeding) is used to reflect value contributed within that level and provide a sense of progression within each level and smoother transitions to the next level

-**NB:** _The Band (Maturing/Performing/Exceeding) is distinct from the Performance Review Overall Rating (1-5).
-The combination of Level and Band describes the expectations that Octopus has of an engineer, while the Performance Review Overall Rating describes performance against those expectations.
+- **Performance Reviews** are the opportunity for you and your manager will reflect on your demonstrated performance against the expectations of that level + band, and perhaps determine you are ready for a promotion to the next level/band.

+### Understanding bands

+While levels are pretty easy to understand since they are tied directly to a definition in Octopus People, we've seen some people struggle to calibrate on what the bands mean.
+This section is designed to help everyone calibrate on the meaning of each band, *maturing*, *performing*, and *exceeding*.

-### Maturing
+#### Maturing

 The Maturing band is suitable for someone who is _immediately ready_ to _largely_ deliver on the expectations of that level, but needs further coaching or support before they are fully performing in 1 or more dimensions (i.e. 🦉 Domain expertise, 🌱 Teaching and Mentoring, 🧭 Culture and Leadership or 🏆 Customer Success).